MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

 **Previous step: [Create a Django app with views and page templates](learn-django-in-visual-studio-step-02-create-an-app.md)**

 In the previous steps of this tutorial, you learned how to create a minimal Django app with a single HTML page.
 Modern web apps, however, contain many pages.
-These web pages use shared resources like CSS and JavaScript files to provide consistent styling and behavior.
+Modern web pages use shared resources like CSS and JavaScript files to provide consistent styling and behavior.

 In this step, you learn how to:

 > [!div class="checklist"]
 > - Use Visual Studio item templates to quickly add new files of different types with convenient boilerplate code (step 3-1)
-> - Configure the Django project to serve static files (step 3-2)
+> - Set up the Django project to serve static files (step 3-2)
 > - Add additional pages to the app (step 3-3)
 > - Use template inheritance to create a header and nav bar that's used across pages (step 3-4)